Jiiku831/sekai-public/README.md

 pre-commit install
 ```

-### Additional dependencies for running the frontend
+### Additional dependencies for running a local server

 * gallery-dl: `pipx install gallery-dl`

-Download the thumbnails before running the server:
+Download the thumbnails before running the server.
+You should only need to do
+this when there is new master data.

 ```
 ./pull.sh